James Pennington from slave to international abolitionist leader

 In the 1850s in New York, he helped to organize one of the nation’s earliest civil rights societies--the New York Legal Rights Association.
 He traveled to Europe in his cause for world human rights and anti-slavery.
 While abroad, his freedom was purchased from his former owner.

 He was a prolific writer, and is noted for his prose, religious leadership, and abolitionist efforts.
-He continued to minister, educate, and agitate for abolition and equal rights up to his death in 1870 in Jacksonville FL.
+He continued to minister, educate, and agitate for abolition and equal rights up to his death on October 22nd, 1870 in Jacksonville FL.

 Black Leaders of the Nineteenth Century.